davidkhala/aws-collections/README.md

     - aws provide `sqs.getQueueUrl` to get QueueUrl from QueueName
 - no way to subscribe listener,only polling to receiveMessage is supported [pull] like kafka
 - [message lag] If the number of messages in the queue is extremely small, you might not receive any messages in a particular ReceiveMessage response.
 If this happens, repeat the request.
-### AWS MQ
-- Amazon MQ is a managed message broker service for Apache ActiveMQ, provides support for ActiveMQ versions 5.15.0, 5.15.6, 5.15.8, and 5.15.9.

 ## TODO
 - when migrate to use mocha.js authentication is required.